Henley via Hambleden Circular walk

-3.6 miles (2.2km) further on, the Flower Pot Hotel (tel 01491 574721) in the tranquil hamlet of Aston is a homely unpretentious place, serving food to match midday to 2.30pm and from 6.30pm to 9pm Monday to Friday (opening for drinks till 3.30pm and from 6pm), all afternoon on Saturday, and to 2.30pm on Sunday (drinks to 9pm).
-The bar is decorated with stuffed fish, and there is a large garden..
+3.6 miles (2.2km) further on, the Flower Pot Hotel (tel 01491 574721) in the tranquil hamlet of Aston is a homely unpretentious place, serving food to match from midday to 2.30pm Sunday to Friday and all afternoon Saturday (also 6pm to 9.30pm weekdays).
+For drinks it is open all afternoon at weekends, but is closed 3.30pm to 6pm on weekdays.
+It has a large garden.

 The early riverside part of the walk is a fine picnic spot, as is the churchyard in Hambleden and the far (south) side of Hambleden Weir.

 There are several places for tea in Henley but the favourite Saturday Walkers haunt is the The Chocolate Cafe in Thames Side, the waterfront just by the bridge, which has an excellent selection of chocolate cakes, and is open until 5.30pm Monday to Thursday and 6pm Friday to Sunday.

 If finishing in Marlow, there are tea stops in the town's high street.
 The best is Burgers, a traditional patisserie and tea room which is open until 5pm Monday to Saturday: but a later option is offered by Starbucks or one of the town's many pubs - eg the George & Dragon, which serves Costa hot drinks.
 The Marlow Donkey pub just before the station is also very pleasant.

 An earlier version of this walk was published in Time Out Country Walks near London volume 2.
 We now recommend using this online version as the book is dated.